gisisfun/map_polygons/README.md

 - **Spatialite** for more complex SQL queries.
 - **QGIS** or your favourite GIS Package.
 - **You** can contribute or make something better
-- Have a look in the shapefiles directory for the processed shape files for area weighted and place point of interest weeighted files.
+- Have a look in the shapefiles directory for the processed shape files for area weighted and place point of interest weighted files.

 **polygons.py**